onja-madagascar/chores/digging-hole.md

 # Digging hole
-How often:one times every two months
+**How often**:one time every two months

 ## Tools
-- Three spads
+- Three spades
 - Three empty sacks
- - A place
+ - A place where we can dig a hole
  ## The process
-- Find a place
+- Find the place where we can dig the hole
-- Decide the shape of the hole,length and width
+- Decide the shape of the hole
+- Make sure that we agree on how long the hole should be
 - Dig the hole
-- Throw the mad next to it
+- Throw the mud next to the hole in case we'll need it when the hole is full
 ## Someone to help
-- Three girls (throwing the mad whit sacks)
-- Three boys to dig the hole
+- We need four boys so that we can get the hole finished on time